Azure/PSRule.Rules.Azure/docs/rules/en/Azure.Redis.NonSslPort.md

 severity: Critical
 pillar: Security
 category: Encryption
-resource: Redis
-online version: https://github.com/Microsoft/PSRule.Rules.Azure/blob/main/docs/rules/en/Azure.Redis.NonSslPort.md
+resource: Azure Cache for Redis online version: https://github.com/Microsoft/PSRule.Rules.Azure/blob/main/docs/rules/en/Azure.Redis.NonSslPort.md
 ms-content-id: cf433410-8a30-4b74-b046-0b8c7c708368
 ---

-# Azure.Redis.NonSslPort
+# Use secure connections to Redis instances

 ## SYNOPSIS

-Redis Cache should only accept secure connections.
+Azure Cache for Redis should only accept secure connections.

 ## DESCRIPTION

-Azure Redis Cache is configured to accept unencrypted connections using a non-SSL port.
+Azure Cache for Redis is configured to accept unencrypted connections using a non-SSL port.
 Unencrypted connections are disabled by default.

 Unencrypted communication to Redis Cache could allow disclosure of information to an untrusted party.

 ## RECOMMENDATION

-Azure Redis Cache should be configured to only accept secure connections.
+Azure Cache for Redis should be configured to only accept secure connections.

 When the non-SSL port is enabled, encrypted and unencrypted connections are permitted.
 To prevent unencrypted connections, disable the non-SSL port.